calculated-finance/calc-rs-osmosis/tests/README.md

 ## Running the tests

+Start by running `npm run localnet:clone` to clone the osmosis repo, then get a local chain runnign by following the instructions in the osmosis/test/localosmosis/README.md file.

 If you use vscode, you can run the tests by pressing `F5` or by clicking the `Run` button in the debug tab.
 Ensure that you have a launch.config in the .vscode folder at the root of the project.
 It should look something like

 ```json